 The Student Direct Stream, or SDS, is a new program designed to make the process of applying for a Canadian study permit faster and more efficient for some international students.

-The SDS program currently serves residents of five countries: China, India, Morocco, Pakistan, Philippines, Senegal and Vietnam.
+The SDS program currently serves residents of seven countries: China, India, Morocco, Pakistan, Philippines, Senegal and Vietnam.

 The Government of Canada also expressed plans to extend the program to Kenya.